San228155/Santiago-Ornelas-Ramirez/harris_county_housing_market_stability_pipeline/README.md

 #Notes

 <a id="note1"></a>1.
-Harris County has a population of 5 million, the target percentile has a quarter of that population and the average household in the county is 2.5, hence we have 5,000,000/(4*2.5) = 500,000
+Harris County has a population of 5 million, the target percentile has a quarter of that population and the average household in the county is 2.5.
+Hence we have 5,000,000/(4*2.5) = 500,000
 <a href="#note2"></a>2. a1 or a2 is the naming convention given in directly from the property information from Harris County
 <a href="#note2"></a>3. https://hcad.org/pdata/pdata-property-downloads.html